Kenshiki Labs

 What happens if I exceed my spending cap?

 Soft gate with notification at 80% and 100% of your cap.
-No hard stop — governed inference should never silently break.
+No hard stop — governed inference should not silently break.
 You set the monthly spending limit in your dashboard.

 Can I export my data?

-Yes, always.
-Your evidence is exportable at any time.
+Yes.
+Your evidence remains exportable at any time.

 What's the commitment?